futtta/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.7.6 =
+* fix for top frontend admin-bar being invisible when "inline & defer" is active.
+* fix for 3rd party CSS-files not being deferred when "inline & defer" is active.
+* small copy changes on Extra settings screen.

+= 2.7.5 =
+* urgent fix for Google Fonts aggregate & preload that broke badly in 2.7.4.

+= 2.7.4 =
+* Image optimization: also optimize icon links
+* Image optimization: fix webp-detection for Safari (contributed by @pinkasey)
+* Image lazyload: remove CSS that hides the placeholder image/ sets transistion between placeholder and final image
+* Critical CSS: new advanced option to unload CCSS on onLoad
+* Critical CSS improvement: cache templates in a transient to avoid overhead of having to search filesystem time and time again (contributed by @pratham2003)
+* Critical CSS improvement: better but still experimental jQuery deferring logic
+* Critical CSS fix: prevent MANUAL template-based rules being overwritten
+* CSS Inline & defer: move away from old loadCSS-based approach to [Filamentgroup's new, simpler method](https://www.filamentgroup.com/lab/load-css-simpler/)
+* 404 fallback enabled by default for new installations
+* changed all occurences of blacklist/ whitelist to blocklist/ allowlist.
+The filters `autoptimize_filter_js_whitelist` and `autoptimize_filter_css_whitelist` still work in 2.7.4 but usage is deprecated and should be replaced with `autoptimize_filter_js_allowlist` and `autoptimize_filter_css_allowlist`.
+* updated readme to explicitly confirm this is GPL + praise open source projects used in Autoptimize as praise was long overdue!
+* tested and confirmed working on WordPress 5.5 beta 2

 = 2.7.3 =
 * Critical CSS: cache settings in the PHP process instead of re-fetching them